syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

 ### Ad-Hoc

-An ad-hoc subprocess is a group of tasks that are executed in any order or skipped in order to fulfill the end condition.To create a ad-hoc activity, you have to enable the [`IsAdhocActivity`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnGroupViewModel_IsAdhocActivity) property of the BpmnGroupViewModel.
+An ad-hoc subprocess is a group of tasks that are executed in any order or skipped in order to fulfill the end condition.
+To create a ad-hoc activity, you have to enable the [`IsAdhocActivity`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnGroupViewModel_IsAdhocActivity) property of the BpmnGroupViewModel.

->Note: By default, IsAdhocActivity property is false.
+>Note: By default, the IsAdhocActivity property is False.

 {% tabs %}
 {% highlight xaml %}